-Spinal cysts are fluid-filled tumors on or near the spine.
+Spinal cysts are fluid-filled sacs on or near the spine.
 They are most common in the sacral (tailbone) area.
-Spinal cysts are also called perineural cysts, sacral nerve root cysts or Tarlov cysts.
+Spinal cysts are also called perineural cysts or sacral nerve root cysts.

-Many spinal cysts don't cause any symptoms.
-However, a spinal cyst may cause symptoms if it's large or located where it presses on nearby nerves.
-This can cause:
+Many spinal cysts don't cause any symptoms; however, a spinal cyst may cause symptoms if it's large or located where it presses on nearby nerves.

 - Leg weakness

 Spinal cysts tend to get larger over time.
 If a cyst causes symptoms, your doctor might recommend surgery to remove it.
 OHSU Spine Center doctors are experts at treating spinal cysts and take a conservative approach to spine care, favoring minimally invasive treatments.

 If you have been diagnosed with spinal cysts and would like more information about the OHSU Spine Center, please contact us at 503 418-9888.

 You can also learn more about treatment options for spinal cysts, meet the team here at the OHSU Spine Center, or watch an informative video on minimally invasive spine surgery presented by OHSU’s Dr. Alex Ching.